laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     The light program runs during the bright period of the respective left or right indicator light.

-- **winch-disabled, winch-idle, winch-in, winch-out**

-    The light program runs during the respective winch state.
-This applies if the light controller is configured to drive the [LANE Boys RC winch controller](https://github.com/laneboysrc/rc-winch-controller).
-    The winch states are mutually exclusive.

 - **program-state-0 .. program-state-4**

     The light program runs when the value of the global variable with the same name is not 0 (zero).